t-whelan/alx-low_level_programming/0x02-functions_nested_loops/README.md

-program that print _putchar, followed by a new line
+ a program that prints _putchar, followed by a new line